andrewmash/Blueworld/README.md

 Cellular automata simulator
 Blueworld v0.1

-Blueworld is an incomplete cellular automata simulator written in Python.
+Blueworld is an incomplete cellular automata simulator written in Swift.
 It generates a 10x10 grid of cellular automata that operates according to the rules of Conway's Game of Life.

 Future versions will include:
 -Graphics